joshshterenberg/EC527_Project/README.md

 SCC modules by running `source build_env.scc.sh`.
 This needs to be done once per shell session.

+To build on eng-grid, run `source build_env.eng-grid.sh`.
+This only needs to be done once per shell session, before running make.

 Next, run `make -j4` to build this project.

 ### Running